-The Remuneration Committee held a meeting on 28 March 2018, and reviewed and recommended to the Board for consideration certain remuneration-related matters of the Directors and senior management.
+The Remuneration Committee held a meeting on 29 March 2019, and reviewed and recommended to the Board for consideration certain remuneration-related matters of the Directors and senior management.

-The attendance of each Director in the capacity of a member of the Remuneration Committee at its meeting during the Period and up to the date of this annual report is as follows:
+The attendance of each Director in the capacity of a member of the Remuneration Committee at its meeting during the year ended 31 December 2018 and up to the date of this annual report is as follows:

-No. of Attendance/

-Name of Directors No. of Meeting
+Name of Directors No. of Attendance/ No. of Meeting

-Mr. Ooi Soo Liat 1/1
+Mr. Ooi Soo Liat 2/2

-Ms. Han Yuying 1/1
+Ms. Han Yuying 2/2

-Ms. Chan Bee Leng 1/1
+Ms. Chan Bee Leng 2/2

-Ms. Li Xueling, Sharlene 1/1
+Ms. Li Xueling, Sharlene 2/2